-After entering a few lobbies in Call of Duty: Black Ops Cold War unaware that your controller is functioning as a microphone, you’ll learn quickly: It’s best to mute the DualSense’s mic.
+After entering a few lobbies in any online game while unaware that your controller is functioning as a microphone, you’ll learn quickly: It’s best to mute the DualSense’s mic.
 You can press the button below the PlayStation button to mute your microphone every time you boot up your PS5, but it’s best to just disable the feature outright.

 From the home screen, follow Settings > Sound > Microphone to bring up the microphone settings.
 You can’t change the default input device unless you have another mic plugged in.
 Instead, set Microphone Status When Logged In to Mute.